KW-DONG/Roads-Damages-Detector/README.md

 Data processing: Raspberry Pi can acquire, process and analyze data in real-time, making it useful for applications that require real-time data processing.
 With its Input/Output ports, it can interface with a wide range of sensors and actuators, enabling the collection of data and control of hardware in real-time;

-Programming languages: Raspberry Pi can be used to develop and test real-time applications using a variety of programming languages, including Python, C, and C++;
+Programming languages: Raspberry Pi can be used to develop and test real-time applications using a variety of programming languages, including Python, C, and C++; In this project the main language utilized is C++.

 Communication: Raspberry Pi can be used to communicate with other devices and systems.